BrainardLab/mQUESTPlus/README.md

 ## Known issues and bugs

 See issues section of this (https://github.com/brainardlab/mQuestPlus) gitHub site for a list known issues, limitations and possible future enhancements.
+Please post an issue if you encounter a bug or wish to make a suggestion.
+We are happy to review and incorporate improvements and enhancements, either via gitHub pull requests or if you just let us know via the issues or email (brainard@psych.upenn.edu).

 ## License